-Given the presence of the invasive non-native species Japanese Knotweed in the catchment, there is potential for this to spread and cause further negative impacts on the Natura 2000 sites.
+Given the presence of the invasive non-native species Japanese knotweed in the catchment (among others), there is potential for this to spread and cause further negative impacts on the Natura 2000 sites.
+It is noted that Japanese knotweed is currently being treated, however it will not be eradicated from the proposed working areas prior to commencement of works.
+Thus, the spread of invasive species remains a potential impact of the proposed Scheme and biosecurity measures will be required to mitigate this potential impact.